-ACA maintains a lost and found in the MPR, and items of value are stored at the receptionist's desk.
-Unclaimed items will be given away or discarded periodically throughout the year.
-It is strongly recommended that all personal items be marked with the student's name, legibly written.
-Student consumable books should have the student's name prominently displayed either on the front cover or on one of the four sides of the book.
+ACA maintains a lost and found in the multi-purpose room and items of value are stored at the receptionist's desk.
+It is strongly recommended that all personal items be marked with the student's name.
+Uniform clothing should have the last name on the inside label; calculators should have the name etched on them, and student-owned consumable books should have the student's name prominently displayed either on the front cover or on one of the four sides of the book.
+All unidentified clothing, lunch boxes, etc. not claimed within one week will be donated.

-TRAFFIC FLOW FOR PICK-UP AND DROP-OFF
+TRAFFIC FLOW FOR DROP-OFF AND PICK-UP

-Often there is not enough parking for parents to park during morning drop-off and afternoon releases.
-All parents must get in the drive through lines to both drop off and pick up their students.
-While not perfect, our traffic management plan is the result of dedicated study and continuous improvement.
-The map detailing traffic flow is located on the school website under 'Family Resources: Traffic Plans'.
+Often there is not enough parking for parents/guardians to park during morning drop-off and afternoon releases.
+All parents/guardians must get in the drive through lines to both drop off and pick up their students.
+While not perfect our traffic management plan is the result of dedicated study and continuous improvement.
 We ask that all returning families adhere to the scheduled drop-off and pick-up times and that all our new families study and review our traffic procedures and map so that each of us can contribute to the safety of our students and the optimal flow of traffic.